Viction

 IDE stands for Integrated Development Environment and is an application with a set of tools designed to help programmers execute different tasks related to software development such as writing, compiling, executing and debugging code.

 Before you begin using Remix to develop smart contracts, make sure you’re familiar with some basic concepts.
-In particular, give these articles about blockchain and Ethereum a read.
+In particular, give these articles about and a read.

 What’s a Smart Contract/Dapp?